tasirrahman/Protask_Learning/readme.md

 - Kanban-style task board (web)

 ### 4. Real-Time Updates
-- Firebase and Supabase listeners for live data sync
+- Supabase listeners for live data synchronization

 ### 5. Notification System
-- Push notifications (Flutter + FCM)
+- Push notifications for mobile (Flutter)
 - In-app alerts for due tasks or changes

 ### 6. Cross-platform UI
 - Responsive React/Next.js web dashboard
-- Flutter app for Android
+- Flutter app for Android and iOS

+---

+## 🚀 Getting Started

+### Prerequisites
+- Node.js (v16+)
+- Flutter SDK
+- MongoDB (local or Atlas)
+- Supabase account

+### Setup Instructions
+1. Clone the repository
+2. Set up environment variables
+3. Install dependencies for both web and mobile
+4. Run development servers

+Detailed setup instructions are available in the project documentation.

+---

+## 📊 Architecture Overview

+ProTask implements a hybrid backend approach:
+- **Custom Node.js Backend**: For core data operations with MongoDB
+- **Supabase BaaS**: For real-time features, authentication, and storage

+This dual approach allows for learning and comparing different backend strategies within a single project.

+---

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+---

+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.